 It depends on the cause.
 If you use illegal steroids, quitting them may prevent gynaecomastia from getting worse.
 If you have a hormonal problem such as low T, it is worth a trip to your PCP.
 They may be able to sort out a hormonal issue with hormone replacement therapy (HRT).
 Taping breasts down won’t stop male breasts from growing, but it can hide them.

-Finally, the best way to reduce male breast size in Doctor Bernard’s opinion is gynaecomastia surgery.
-This removes the faulty male breast gland and re-shapes a normal male chest.
-It’s a fast, two-hour procedure that can be done in one day.
+Finally, another way to reduce male breast size is gynaecomastia surgery.
+This removes the breast gland and re-shapes male chest with a more masculine appearance.
+It’s a two-hour procedure that can be done in one day.